 High-need students: low-income youth, first-generation college-goers, racially and ethnically diverse students, and others underrepresented in higher education.

-Description: Currently, 21 ECHSs are open in NM and show strong student outcomes.
+Description: Currently, ECHSs in NM show strong student outcomes.
 NMPED proposes to replicate and scale-up the ECHS model to 24 additional schools.
 The new ECHSs will be structured as schools-within-their-own high schools, i.e. academies with college-level courses and instructors.
 This will yield greater cost efficiencies and enrollment interest from high-need students.
 Business surveys during planning will assure academies align with local workforce needs.

-Project objectives and outcomes: Recruitment of 24 schools, a minimum of one academy per school; postsecondary and business partners; application to NMPED successful and school is designated ECHS; expansion of the Technical Resource Center, principal leadership training; recruitment / enrollment of high-need student population, reflecting district student percentages; career-focused curricula with authentic problem-based learning; students complete workplace experiences; students earn college credits, associate’s degrees, and/or industry certifications; the project builds an off-campus college culture in the high school.
+Project objectives and outcomes: Recruitment of 24 schools, a minimum of one academy per school; postsecondary and business partners; application to NMPED successful and school is designated ECHS; expansion of the Technical Resource Center, principal leadership training; recruitment and enrollment of high-need student population reflecting district student percentages; career-focused curricula with authentic problem-based learning; students complete workplace experiences; students earn college credits, associate’s degrees and/or industry certifications; the project builds an off-campus college culture in the high school.